amr-abdelhamid/refbook/manuscript/intro.md

 # Introduction and Background

-## Why am I writing this book?

-The story is back in 2009 when I first started helping organizations and coaching teams to adopt Agile.
+The story of this book started long ago in 2009 when I first started helping organizations and coaching teams to adopt Agile.
 While working with several teams, we have faced lots of problems working with team and organization trying to adopt agile while their code is extremely poor.
 This was a show stopper, and teams suffered from frequent code failures and intermittent outages.
 Such code was literally stopping them from transitioning to shorter iterations or even smaller releases.

+## Why am I writing this book?

+This book is an assimilation of the large amount of good advice available in books and online; summarized and organized into a roadmap.
+It is an easy read for juniors and seniors who are responsible for maintaining software regardless of their business domain or technology.

+Also, this book is **not** a reference for all clean coding techniques and refactoring best practices.
+I have intentionally left over many of the good and necessary advice and tools, sometimes because they are not universal and may only apply in some cases, or because I had to chose only a small set of techniques to help teams kick off the refactoring effort and not overwhelm them with so many ideas.

 ## Why refactoring matters?